HDGoldi/Docker_Training/Trainings/003_Images.markdown

 - *Layers* - A Docker image is built up from a series of layers.
 Each layer represents an instruction in the image's Dockerfile.
 Each layer except the last one is read-only.
 - *Dockerfile* - A text file that contains all the commands, in order, needed to build a given image.
 The [Dockerfile reference](https://docs.docker.com/engine/reference/builder) page lists the various commands and format details for Dockerfiles.
-- *Volumes* - A special Docker container layer that allows data to persist and be shared separately from the container itself.
+- *Volumes* - A special docker layer that allows data to persist and be shared separately from the container itself.
 Think of volumes as a way to abstract and manage your persistent data separately from the application itself.

 ---
-## Footnotes

-[^1]: A note on images and the public Docker Store (AKA Docker Hub): Docker registries are subdivided in to many *repositories*.
-This is the same for both our public registries like Docker Store / Docker Hub, as well as Docker Trusted Registries that you might run in your own environment.
-Image names must be unique and are specified in the format `<repository>/<image>:<tag>`.
-In our exercises, we pulled images called "ubuntu" and "alpine".
-Since there is no repository specified we pulled from a default public repository called "library" which is maintained by us at Docker.
-And since we did not specify a tag, the default is to look for a tag named "latest" and use that.
-The tags generally specify versions (although this is not a requirement).

-[^2]: Type `vi index.js` then once the editor loads hit the `i` key.
-You can now type each of the commands as shown in the example.
-When you are finished hit the `<esc>` key then type `:wq` and that will save the file and take you back to the command prompt.
-You can type `ls` at the command prompt to ensure your *index.js* file is there or type `cat index.js` to make sure all the code is in the file.
-If you make a mistake in the editor and you have a hard time navigating the editor it might be easier to start fresh: simply type `<esc>` and then `:wq` if you are in the editor and then when you are back to the command line type `rm index.js` to delete the file and then start again.

-[^3]: Type `vi Dockerfile` then once the editor loads hit the `i` key.
-Type in each line of the Dockerfile code as shown in the example - capitalization is important! - then hit the `<esc>` key followed by `:wq`.
-To verify your Dockerfile exists and is correct type `cat Dockerfile`.
-If you make a mistake in the editor and you have a hard time navigating the editor it might be easier to start fresh: simply type `<esc>` and then `:wq` if you are in the editor and then when you are back to the command line type `rm Dockerfile` and then start again.